Khan Mohammad Mridha Mosque: Conservation and criticism

 Conservation of invaluable heritage sites in the 400-year-old city of Dhaka has always been ignored, leading to destruction of the sites.
 Destruction of heritage sites and historical monuments started during Pakistan period on a moderate scale but it gained momentum after independence.
 Heritage properties suffered destruction in an appalling extent during military rule.
 According to conservationist architects, friezes and other ornamental features of the old buildings are replaced with dissimilar and odd-looking features.
 Details of the ornamental works, their sizes and proportions are lost in the intervention.
-According to conservationist architects, friezes and other ornamental features of the old buildings are replaced with dissimilar and odd-looking features.
-Details of the ornamental works, their sizes and proportions are lost in the intervention.
 Though the Bangladesh National Building Code (BNBC), the Metropolitan Building Rules of 2006 (revised in 2008) and the Antiquities Act of 1968 require the government to take measures and institute a standing committee to protect the heritage sites, the government has all along been idle on the issue.